maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module03.md

    <figcaption></figcaption>
  </figure>

 I can then open this file in Inkscape.
 As I have a student version I need to select the "Student" text and remove it.
-And we're good to go !
+And we're good to go!
 Add any other part you want you can send it to the laser cutter by "printing" it.

 So to put my laptop on my desk I made a small little table:
 Here is a basic assembly of it in Solidworks: